nnizhang/SMAC/README.md

 LBE | 0.637 | 0.629 | 0.73 | 0.253

 ## Acknowledgement
 We thank all annotators for helping us constructing the proposed dataset.
-Our proposed dataset is based on the ReDWeb dataset and we thank the authors for providing the ReDWeb dataset.
+Our proposed dataset is based on the ReDWeb dataset, which is a state-of-the-art dataset proposed for monocular image depth estimation.
+We also thank the authors for providing the ReDWeb dataset.

 ## Contact
 If you have any questions, please feel free to contact me. (nnizhang.1995@gmail.com)